allenyin-pge/notes/daily_summary.md

 The first tab is how the Tally is delivered from the vendor and the second tab is the standard/converted format

+## ILI failure pressure data from MarinerDB

+Copying from chat with Jackson for easy reference:

+So regarding the actual data (suppose I'm looking into tstitinfdbsws010 or tstitinfdbsws009, MarinerDB_2022), how do I get:

+- ILI failure pressure -- which table do you recommend I use? `POE_TRADILI_MATCHED_2022` or some other table?
+If the former, I'd have to map the flaw location to the pipeline segments that the LOF alg operates on.
+  - Answer: Yes use `POE_TRADILI_MATCHED_22`
+- Model results calculated using the LOF-Algorithm (not POE) for the pipe segments with available ILI data -- do I get them from failure_pressure table or something else?
+  - Answer: Use `EC_RISK_LOF` table to get the non-POE EC risk lofs.
+"Turns out I don't have the non-POE EC LOFs in the `RiskResults_int2022` table after all" (Jackson)
+- How do I map the rows in `POE_TRADILI_MATCHED_2022` table to the different dynamic pipeline segments?
+The failure pressure table has columns like `route`, `beginstationnum`, `endstationnum`, `beginstationseriesid` for presumably the different dynamic pipeline segments.
+  - Answer: "you want to check if `SeriesID` = `beginstationseriesid` and `stationing` between `beginstationnum` and `endstationnum`.
+I typically do a `>=` for begin and strict `<` for end, that way you don't get any defects mapped onto two segments".
+- How does the ILI data already know the dynamic segments?
+  - Answer: "I have a GIS script that stations them based on latitude and longitude.
+It's not always exact though.
+The tallies have route name though, so I match on that and distance to pipe [...] it's called 'stationing' pipes, though Uriel Garcia is probably better at it then I am" (Jackson)

+# 8/29/2023

+## Meeting with Kiana

+__PowerBI__
+- Kiana keeps track of all the different data sources, columns, and calculations that go into each metric.
+- Kiana to share sharepoint doc with me.
+- Next week: Kiana give estimate of PowerBI deadline.

+# 8/30/2023

+## Trying to finalize details of ILI data-set details

+Satvinder uploaded all the clean ILI tally dataset onto `file://rcnas01-smb/Timp-fs01/2023%20ILI%20Pipe%20Tally%20Consolidation/`.
+But I can't access it, again!

+Jackson mentioned to use the [TSC chat](https://iis10t2prd.cloud.pge.com/MyITServices/tsc/chat) to find out the right AD group to request access.